microsoft/workshop-library/workshop-suggestions.md

-## PR your ideas on great workshop topics here!
+## PR your ideas on great workshop topics here
-How to create
+How to create a model